 Risks of papaya

-In addition, papaya contains solanine, which causes serious damage to red blood cells.
-A high-protein diet often results in urinary tract infections (UTIs), caused by bacteria in the urine.
-UTI symptoms include frequent urination, burning while urinating, pain in the lower back and abdomen, pain in the groin area, cloudy urine, painful urination, and fever.
-UTIs may result in kidney failure if not treated immediately.
+Papaya contains latex, which may cause an allergic reaction in some people.
+It also contains cyanide, which is toxic if eaten in sufficient quantities.
+Additionally, papaya contains solanine, which can damage red blood cells.
+A high-protein diet may increase the risk of urinary tract infections (UTIs), caused by bacteria in the urine.
+Symptoms of UTIs include frequent urination, burning while urinating, pain in the lower back and abdomen, pain in the groin area, cloudy urine, painful urination, and fever.
+If left untreated, UTIs may result in kidney failure.

 How to eat papaya

-Another great way to enjoy fresh papaya is to use as a topping to salads or a side dish to grilled chicken or fish.
-I love mixing pieces of fresh papaya with tomatoes and onions to create a colorful dish.There are many ways to cook with papayas including stir fry, soup, smoothies, and even ice cream!
+Another great way to enjoy fresh papaya is to use it as a topping for salads or a side dish with grilled chicken or fish.
+I love mixing pieces of fresh papaya with tomatoes and onions to create a colorful dish.

 Here are some recipes using papaya: